azureuse7/public_code/16-AWS/30-Aws-Step_function-and-lamba.md

   }
 }
 ```

-Grab the arm from the lambda function.
+Grab the ARN from each Lambda function's configuration page.

 <img src="images/a8.jpg">

 <img src="images/a9.jpg">

 <img src="images/a10.jpg">